chetnashah/javawork/androidbasics/ViewModel.md

 ViewModel objects are designed to outlive specific instantiations of views or LifecycleOwners.
 This design also means you can write tests to cover a ViewModel more easily as it doesn't know about view and Lifecycle objects.

+## What is ViewModelProvider?

+An utility class that provides ViewModels for a scope.

+Default `ViewModelProvider` for an Activity or a Fragment can be obtained by passing it to the constructor: `ViewModelProvider(myFragment)`

 ## Creating a ViewModel via ViewModelProvider (Recommended way)

 **Always use `ViewModelProvider` to create ViewModel objects rather than directly instantiating an instance of ViewModel.**
 `The reason`: instantiating directly from fragment/activity might result in multiple viewmodels, but we want to viewmodel to live across config changes/fragment/activity recreation.

 ViewModelProvider internally does the lifecycle management with the first argument it gets: `ViewModelProvider.get(this)..`